Odania-IT/terraless/README.md

 * index.html as Default for "subfolders": This is helpful for static pages there you do not want the /sub/index.html in the url
 * /index.html as Default for "subfolders": This is helpful for Frameworks like Angular.
 It will redirect every "subfolder" to the index.html in the root.

+## Install

+You can download the executable for your system from the [Releases page](https://github.com/Odania-IT/terraless/releases)

+Currently it is available for Mac, Linux and Windows (AMD64).

 ## Configs

 Example Global Config: [examples/terraless.yml](examples/terraless.yml)